That you can eat the most

 - Coop in Megas XLR competes in these, and has three championship crowns from the "Lord of the Large Pants" eating contest.

-- Arnold competes in one in the Hey Arnold! episode "Eating Contest".
+- On Hey Arnold!, Arnold competes in one in the appropriately titled episode "Eating Contest".

 - A Ripped from the Headlines episode of King of the Hill featured a hot-dog eating contest where Dale shows up Bill by double-fisting the hot dogs, but losing in the end to a skinny Asian speed-eater.

-- In Jackie Chan Adventures, Jackie and his friends have to compete in a pie eating contest to find the tiger talisman hidden inside one of the pies.
+- In the first half of the two part first Season Finale of Jackie Chan Adventures, Jackie and his friends have to compete in a pie eating contest to find the tiger talisman hidden inside one of the pies.
 Jackie stabs through his pies with a fork without eating them.
 Jade eats through her pies as quick as she can.
 Tohru eats through his pies much quicker, shoving them whole into his mouth before chewing.
 The talisman is of course found by the only other contestant, an old man still working his way through his first pie at a snail's pace.

-- A Popeye cartoon had Popeye challenge Wimpy to a duel and Wimpy chooses an eating contest, which he wins easily.
+- A Popeye cartoon had Popeye challenge Wimpy to a duel (Olive was trying to make Popeye jealous) and Wimpy chooses an eating contest, which he wins easily.